mratsim/constantine/constantine/elliptic/README.md

 In particular for sextic twist (applicable to BN and BLS12 families), the projective coordinates are more efficient while for quadratic and quartic twists, jacobian coordinates ar emore efficient.

-When the addition law requires the `a` or `b` parameter from the curve Scott2009 gives the parameter relevant to the twisted curve for the M-Twist (multiplication by non-residue) or D-Twist (Division by non-residue) cases.
+When the addition law requires the `a` or `b` parameter from the curve Scott2009 and Nogami2010 give the parameter relevant to the twisted curve for the M-Twist (multiplication by non-residue) or D-Twist (Division by non-residue) cases.

 ## Side-Channel resistance